The Clock Face Country Park can look beautiful when it snows - photographed in February 2007

 Streets & Placenames: Origins of Clock Face;

-Tuesday June 11th 2013 (TBC) - 1:30pm - Clock Face Maypole Health Walk - Meet at the Country Park car park in Gorsey Lane, WA9 4SE - One hour health walk
+Wednesday December 18th 2013 - 1:30pm - Clock Face Country Park Walk - Meet at the car park in Gorsey Lane, WA9 4SE - 1 hour health walk

 • St.Helens primary school teachers took part in a 'Forest School' taster day at the Clock Face Colliery Country Park in July and November 2012.
 The event was organised by The Mersey Forest as part of their Access to Nature programme.
 Forest School is an approach to education that was first pioneered in Scandinavia during the 1960s which helps children reconnect with nature through regular outdoor lessons in woodland environments.
 One teacher said: "It's been great to stimulate my imagination, and learn about activities which I can take back to use with the children."
 The Mersey Forest will now support the teachers to receive further training to become accredited Forest School leaders and make outdoor lessons in their local woodlands a regular feature for their pupils.